tugbakablan/mobile-waste-detection-yolov8/README.md

 from dataset creation and model benchmarking to real-time deployment.
 By prioritizing both accuracy and inference speed, the final system achieves practical usability on resource-constrained mobile devices.

+## License and Usage

+This project and the included best.pt model were developed by Tuğba KABLAN, Aleyna ÖZMEN, Ayşenur BEÇİT, Elif ALIN and are available for educational and testing purposes only.
+Commercial use or redistribution of the model is not allowed without permission.

+Users may utilize the model for their own experimental work, provided proper credit is given to this repository.

+License: MIT – Applicable for educational and research use only.